New PT program will bring national healthcare leaders to Nebraska communities

 Dr. Varnado says the innovative program – which is one of just a handful nationwide to use this technology-driven format – will develop and train PT professionals in underserved areas throughout the United States, so that they will not have to uproot from their local communities.
 It has the power to counter traditional trends within healthcare, where leaders move to populated areas or more resource-rich neighborhoods and often resettle.
-Instead, College of Saint Mary’s Doctorate of Physical Therapy program will give professionals the resources to hone their skills while encouraging them to stay engaged within their hometowns.
+Instead, College of Saint Mary’s Doctor of Physical Therapy program will give professionals the resources to hone their skills while encouraging them to stay engaged within their hometowns.

 “Meeting the needs that exist will require creating a collaborative experience between patients and their healthcare providers,” said Dr. Varnado.
 “We’re being very intentional in developing practitioners who are transformational leaders in local care.”

 In line with College of Saint Mary’s mission to provide access to quality, transformative education, the DPT will be the college’s latest in a series of programs designed to provide efficient paths to in-demand professional degrees.
-A student has the ability to start at CSM as a freshman, and, if all prerequisites are met including obtaining a bachelor’s degree, graduate with a Doctorate in Physical Therapy in 6 ½ years.
+A student has the ability to start at CSM as a freshman, and, if all prerequisites are met including obtaining a bachelor’s degree, graduate with a Doctor in Physical Therapy in 6 ½ years.

 The program will blend online delivery and in-person educational assistance.
 It will consist of six practice-intensive week-long sessions each year to work on hands-on techniques with professors.
 As a result, students will also be able to earn the terminal degree in just over 2.5 years.